 There are those that are hydraulically operated and those that are cable-actuated.

-Hydraulic disc brake systems utilize cables filled with fluid, whereas mechanical disc brakes (cable-actuated) utilize cables with air inside.
+These utilize cables filled with fluid, whereas mechanical disc brakes (cable-actuated) utilize cables with air inside.

 Many electric bikes today utilize mechanical brake systems instead of hydraulic brakes.
-Ultimately, you’ll need to use brake pads that are suited to the braking power that your e-bike uses and the braking torque required.
+Ultimately, use brake pads that are suited to the braking power that your e-bike uses and the braking torque required.
 You should see your current brakes marked with the brand name (such as Shimano, Magura, or Tektro).

 The 10 Best E-Bike Brake Pads